The Perimenopause Show with Jennifer Woodward

 Jennifer Woodward:

 FDN's look at the body very non specifically, knowing that stress will impact every system of the body hormones, immune, detoxification, digestion, endocrine system and nervous system.
 So if women cannot manage and handle their stress, their symptoms will not abate.
-And again, that's the crux of what we are going to talk about at the Perry Menopause show.
-If you are stuck in fight or flight, where your nervous system is always clicked onto the sympathetic side instead of the parasympathetic side or a balanced autonomic nervous system, then you are going to have increasingly difficult Perry Menopause symptoms that will make your life miserable.
+And again, that's the crux of what we are going to talk about at the PPerr enopause show.
+If you are stuck in fight or flight, where your nervous system is always clicked onto the sympathetic side instead of the parasympathetic side or a balanced autonomic nervous system, then you are going to have increasingly difficult Perry nopause symptoms that will make your life miserable.
 So we're going to talk to a lot of guests.
 We're going to get my own insight from working in my Jennifer Woodward Nutrition Clinic for the better part of a decade and we're really going to dive into practical ways that women can manage their stress, get out of fight or flight and back into that balanced autonomic nervous system so they can show up in their lives.

 Jennifer Woodward:

 My own journey with Perim enopause has not been fun, I will tell you.
 I already let you know that.
-You know mood swings are a big part of my Perry Menopause journey, so I have to work really hard to get those under control.
+You know mood swings are a big part of my Perim enopause journey, so I have to work really hard to get those under control.
 I tend to get real irritable, kind of angry.
 You can probably tell like in general I'm pretty happy- go- lucky, like I was just born that way.
 For the most part I look on the bright side of things.
 I like most people.
 My husband makes fun of me because he doesn't like most people and he tends to be more of a cynic.
 He calls himself a realist but I call him a cynic.
 So we, you know, work well together.
 We bounce off of each other well, but for the most part I do tend to look on the bright side of things and so when my mood is down, when I'm feeling irritable and angry, then it really puts a damper on my family relationships and my work relationships, and so that's something that I'm highly motivated to work on, and we are going to talk about mood a lot on the Perimenopause show.
 I'll share with you some of the tips and tricks that I use to really balance out my PMS week and my period so that not everyone in my family has to suffer.

 Jennifer Woodward: